USinani/collaborative-robotics/README.md

 # collaborative-robotics
-Projects related to collaborative robotics research at University of Reading
+Projects related to collaborative robotics research at University of Reading.

+Capturing data with Motion Capture suit using Axis neuron pro which contains 17 motion capture sensors